 - Prerequisite: Demonstration of interest and enthusiasm in environmental engineering, sustainability, science and policy as well as in Italian culture is a prerequisite.
 Prior to the abroad portion of the course, attendance at orientation sessions, will be essential.
 The sessions will be organized within the campus of Northeastern, but Skype will also be set up for students on coop.

-Students will interact with students, professors, city officials and professional during the various activities (field trips, speakers seminar, town meeting and projects), which will present different view on how to properly and sustainably manage solid waste.
+Students will interact with students, professors, city officials and professionals during the various activities (field trips, speaker seminars, town meetings and projects), which will present different views on how to properly and sustainably manage solid waste

-The courses offered satisfy the requirement of a technical elective for the BS in Civil Engineering and Environmental Engineering and other engineering majors and a general elective.
+The courses offered satisfy the requirement of a technical elective for the BS in Civil Engineering and Environmental Engineering and other engineering majors, as well as a general elective.

 GEO offers scholarships and grants for students studying abroad on Dialogue of Civilizations programs.
 Please visit our Scholarships page for more info!

 Cagliari is the main cultural center of Sardinia as well as the most populated.
-Besides its crystal-clear sea water and one of the most beautiful and longest beaches in the Mediterranean, Cagliari offers an unspoiled natural environment consisting of lagoons, bird sanctuaries and wildlife reserves which are unique in Europe.
-Cagliari offers museums and monuments, architecture and archaeological wonders which the different cultures that passed through or occupied Cagliari throughout its history have left behind.
+Besides its crystal-clear seawater and one of the most beautiful and longest beaches in the Mediterranean, Cagliari offers an unspoiled natural environment consisting of lagoons, bird sanctuaries, and wildlife reserves, which are unique in Europe.
+Cagliari offers museums, monuments, architecture and archaeological wonders which the different cultures that passed through or occupied Cagliari throughout its history have left behind.
 The Phoenicians, Romans, Vandals and the people from Byzantine, Pisa, Genoa, Aragona, Catalan, Spain and Piedmont have all left their mark on this ancient city.
 Nuoro is considered the heart of Sardinia, as this town has well preserved Sardinian traditions and culture.
 Alghero is located in the northwest of the island and it is an ancient Catalan burg on the sea.
-There will also be day trips to Villasimius, Sulcis Iglesiente, Villacidro, Tharros and Orosei
+There will also be day trips to Villasimius, Sulcis Iglesiente, Villacidro, Tharros, and Orosei.

 The U.S. State Department lists travel advisories, local laws, alerts from the embassy, and other important information about Italy here.
 Please review this information before applying.

-- Hostel: Students stay in the University owned Hostel in the center of Cagliari, within walking distance to shops and markets.
+- Hostel: Students stay in the University-owned Hostel in the center of Cagliari, within walking distance to shops and markets.
 Fifteen minutes’ walk to the university.
 Breakfast included with the stay.
 Buy lunch at the university cafeteria or bring a bag lunch.
-Free wifi at the hostel, the University, and downtown area.
-A fifteen minute bus ride gets you to the beautiful beach of Poetto and other local attractions.
+Free WiFi at the hostel, the University, and the downtown area.
+A fifteen-minute bus ride gets you to the beautiful beach of Poetto and other local attractions.

-- Hotel: During our exploratory 2 days trips of the island we will stay in hotels and agriturismos (farm B&B), either in the city centers (e.g Alghero), in the Mountains (Oliena) on in the countryside (Tharros).
-Meals and wifi access are included during these stays.
+- Hotel: During our exploratory 2 day trips of the island, we will stay in hotels and agriturismos (farm B&B), either in the city centers (e.g Alghero), in the mountains (Oliena) on in the countryside (Tharros).
+Meals and WiFi access are included during these stays.